abcpaem/healthy-food-api/README.md

 - `mvn test`

 ### Run as a Docker container

+The project is currently configured in Dev to run on SSL under port 8443, for the following instructions to work you will need to disable ssl in *application-dev.properties* and change server port to 8080.

 * cd to the project root folder in the command line
 * `docker build -t healthy-food-api:1.0 .`